KohlsTechnology/eunomia/examples/hello-world-yaml/README.md

 ## Test everything works without Eunomia

-Let us first make sure that the demo itself works on your kubernetes installation.
+Let us first make sure that the demo itself works on your minikube.

 ```shell
 # Create the namespace